matthewfeickert-talks/talk-atlas-hdbs-workshop-2022/talk.md

    - Side effect if [xml of model is made with `SFramework`](https://github.com/scikit-hep/pyhf/issues/1882#issuecomment-1157740774)
    - c.f. [pyhf PR #1909](https://github.com/scikit-hep/pyhf/pull/1909)
 * Added Docker CLI API inspired `-v`, `--mount` option
-   - Prunes paths out and renames paths on-the-fly in `readxml`
+   - Prunes paths out and renames paths on-the-fly in memory in `readxml`
 ```
 -v, --mount PATH:PATH Consists of two fields, separated by a colon
                               character ( : ).
 The first field is the